Kayaking – The Pursuit of Happiness

 A kayak is a slender craft that you can take to places amazing to behold.
 But the journey is only part of the appeal: paddling a kayak is incredibly fun and Otter Bar specializes in bringing your skills to the level you want.

 From first time beginners to advanced river runners and play boaters, we customize our program to fit your needs.

 Our instructors are well known experts and leaders in the sport.
-Our equipment is the newest and best available.
+The equipment we use is the newest and best available.
 Our lodge features private beaches, crystal clear swimming holes, instructional ponds, deluxe accommodations, and a pristine free-flowing river.

 Your Time Here Will Be Memorable.

 We’re open from the first of May to the end of August (see our schedule).

 We lead our early season kayak courses on the wild and scenic Salmon River, just outside our front door.
 When water levels drop to low summer flows (usually in late June), we head to the nearby Klamath River.
 With dam-controlled flows, the Klamath has plenty of water all the way through summer’s dry and sunny days.
 Both rivers are part of the National Wild & Scenic River System.

 The Beginner knows little or nothing of kayaking and needs only the desire to learn.

 The Basic Intermediate class is for those who have formerly attended a beginning school here or elsewhere or have had some river experience and are ready to go on to the next level.